Dive Site: Dania Beach Erojacks MAP IT!

 The Dania Beach Erojacks Scuba Diving Beach Dive:

-The Dania Beach Erojacks is an artificial reef constructed of dolos, concrete objects that resemble jacks children play with, except these are about five feet tall!
+The Dania Beach Erojacks / Eurojacks is an artificial reef constructed of dolos, concrete objects that resemble jacks children play with, except these are about five feet tall!
 Located in John U. Lloyd Beach State Park, the reef runs east-west and is located 300 feet offshore, directly in front of the erojacks on the beach.
 The Dania Beach Erojacks run for 1,500 feet.
-This South Florida Beach dive location is great for scuba diving and is not recommended for snorkeling.
+This South Florida Beach dive location is great for scuba diving and is not bad for snorkeling.

 The Dania Beach Erojacks are a busy boating area and you MUST use a dive flag when scuba diving.